11 Best EDC Knives [2021 Review Guide]

 As we already said, a pocket (folding) knife is one of the most important EDC items, coming handy in all sorts of situations.
 With so many different models on today’s market, we have selected and reviewed the most popular ones – check out our honest and unbiased reviews, and we’re sure that you’ll find a blade that will serve for many years.
 All of these pocket knives that we’ve tested are good in their own ways and come with their own sets of advantages and disadvantages.
 The product of our choice would definitely be the Spyderco Paramilitary 3 – even though it’s more expensive than the other models, it brings unmatched quality, design, and the performance, and is surely one of the best models that we’ve ever reviewed.

 One other model that deserves our big recommendation would be the Kershaw 1600 Chive.
 This tiny pocket knife is something that surprised us in almost every way – it’s very easy to handle due to its ergonomics and has a sharp blade that’s suitable for the most kinds of everyday jobs.
 Definitely consider it for purchase if you’re looking for a small but versatile blade.

-We hope that we’ve helped you – now it’s time to choose an EDC knife that you like the most!
+We hope that we’ve helped you – now it’s time to choose your Everyday Carry knife that you like the most!